Panasonic at CES 2019: Mickey Mouse-themed Disney ride and Harley Davidson electric motorcycle

 Until now.
 Mickey and Minnie Mouse's Runaway Railway will debut at the Disney Hollywood Studios in Orlando, Florida, this fall.
 The entertainment giant is partnering with Panasonic for the projection technology that'll power the attraction.

-The two companies made the announcement Monday at CES, the world's largest technology show, during a Panasonic press conference at the Mandalay Bay Convention Center in Las Vegas.
+The two companies talked up the new attraction Monday at CES, the world's largest technology show, during a Panasonic press conference at the Mandalay Bay Convention Center in Las Vegas.

 "For the first time, our guests will be able to step into Mickey Mouse's wacky and unpredictable animated world," Tom LaDuke, a technical director for Walt Disney Imagineering, said on stage.